slackapi/python-slack-sdk/docs-src/basic_usage.rst

       text=message
     )

-  # Make the API call and return save results to `response`
+  # Make the API call and save results to `response`
   response = send_slack_message("#python", "Hello, from Python!")

   # Check to see if the message sent successfully.